 - The dental implant needs to heal for a period of a few weeks to a few months, depending on the severity of the procedure.

-Once the gum and bone have healed, a dental prosthesis such as a crown, bridge and even a removable denture can be placed and fixed over the dental implant
+Once the gum and bone have healed, a dental prosthesis such as a crown, bridge and even a removable denture can be placed and fixed over the dental implant.

 Front Range Dental Center is located in Southeast Fort Collins near the intersection of Harmony and Ziegler.
-Our Fort Collins dentist place dental implants for the following dental communites: Fort Collins, Windsor, Timnath, Wellington, Loveland, Laporte, Ault, and Cheyenne.
+Our Fort Collins dentist place dental implants for the following dental communities: Fort Collins, Windsor, Timnath, Wellington, Loveland, Laporte, Ault, and Cheyenne.